pingcap/blog/tidb-3.0-announcement.md

 For TiDB 3.0 GA, Sysbench results show that the Point Select, Update Index, and Update Non-Index performance are all about 1.5 times that of TiDB 2.1, and the TPC-C performance is 4.5 times as good, as shown in the below snapshots.
 Check out the complete [Sysbench result](https://github.com/pingcap/docs/blob/master/v3.0/benchmark/sysbench-v4.md) and the [TPC-C performance result](https://github.com/pingcap/docs/blob/master/v3.0/benchmark/tpcc.md).
 For how to reproduce these results, see [How to Test TiDB Using Sysbench](https://github.com/pingcap/docs/blob/master/v3.0/benchmark/how-to-run-sysbench.md) and [TiDB TPC-C Performance Test Report -- v3.0 vs. v2.1](https://github.com/pingcap/docs/blob/master/v3.0/benchmark/tpcc.md).

 ![Figure 1: OLTP Point Select in Sysbench and TiDB 2.1](media/oltp-point-select-in-sysbench-and-tidb-2.1.png)
-<center> Figure 1: OLTP Point Select in Sysbench and TiDB 2.1 </center>
+<div class="caption-center"> Figure 1: OLTP Point Select in Sysbench and TiDB 2.1 </div>

 ![Figure 2: OLTP Update Index in Sysbench results for TiDB 3.0 and TiDB 2.1](media/oltp-update-index-in-sysbench-results-for-tidb-3.0-and-tidb-2.1.png)
-<center> Figure 2: OLTP Update Index in Sysbench results for TiDB 3.0 and TiDB 2.1 </center>
+<div class="caption-center"> Figure 2: OLTP Update Index in Sysbench results for TiDB 3.0 and TiDB 2.1 </div>

 ![Figure 3: OLTP Update Non-Index in Sysbench results for TiDB 3.0 GA and TiDB 2.1](media/oltp-update-non-index-in-sysbench-results-for-tidb-3.0-ga-and-tidb-2.1.png)
-<center> Figure 3: OLTP Update Non-Index in Sysbench results for TiDB 3.0 GA and TiDB 2.1 </center>
+<div class="caption-center"> Figure 3: OLTP Update Non-Index in Sysbench results for TiDB 3.0 GA and TiDB 2.1 </div>

 ![Figure 4: TPC-C results for TiDB 3.0 and TiDB 2.1](media/tpc-c-results-for-tidb-3.0-and-tidb-2.1.png)
-<center> Figure 4: TPC-C results for TiDB 3.0 and TiDB 2.1 </center>
+<div class="caption-center"> Figure 4: TPC-C results for TiDB 3.0 and TiDB 2.1 </div>

 ## Evolving to HTAP